 Time: 1:30 p.m. to 4:00 p.m.

-Training objectives for Session #2: Understand the difference between project administrative and indirect costs, the 10% de minimis rate, what costs to cover under admin and indirect, and how to calculate and start charging the 10% de minimis rate.
+Training objectives for Session #2: Understand the difference between project administrative and indirect costs, the 10% de minimis rate, what costs to cover under admin and indirect, limitations on admin and indirect funding, and how to calculate and start charging the 10% de minimis rate.

 Target Audience for Session #2: Recipient and subrecipient administrative, fiscal and other staff responsible for the fiscal components of grant management.
 Content for session #2 will include a more in-depth exploration of topics covered briefly in previous sessions.